yvesdylane/Deploying-an-Image-Recognition-Model-to-a-Local-Production-Environment-Objective/README.md

 For those who prefer a graphical interface, we’ve got you covered! 🎉 The web interface allows you to upload images and see predictions in real-time.
 Here’s how it looks:

-Web Interface Screenshot (Replace this with a screenshot of your web interface)

 To use the web interface:

 - Open your browser and go to http://localhost:8080.